ramigs/nuxt-fauna-article/nuxt-fauna.md

 The term "static" can be a bit misleading - that's why we see "pre-rendered" being used interchangeably.
-When we build a Jamstack app, it doesn't mean we have to compromise on dynamic features or dynamic content.
+When we build a Jamstack app, it doesn't mean we have to compromise on dynamic content and features.

-"Using the server side build to get the provides multiple benefits" "Enhance client side, if really needed.
+We can build the site beforehand with the type of data that does not change often, and augment it client-side, only if and when that's needed.

-The widespread of functionality APIs, makes way for common tasks - such as authentication, e-commerce, and data storage - that used to be implemented over and over, now be delegated to the professional service providers.
+Moreover, the widespread of functionality APIs, makes way for common tasks - such as authentication, e-commerce, and data storage - that used to be implemented over and over, now be delegated to the professional service providers.

 ## FaunaDB